GRI 102: General Disclosures 2016

 Carlisle tracks metrics including:

-• - Scope 1, 2, and 3 GHG Emissions
+• - Scope 1, 2, and 3 GHG emissions

-• - Energy and Water Use
+• - Energy and Water use

 We further consider proposed global carbon pricing for emerging regulations to inform our assessment of climate-related transition risks.
 For more details on sustainability metrics used by Carlisle, please refer to our sustainability report.

 c) Describe the targets used by the organization to manage climate-related risks and opportunities and performance against targets.
-In 2021, Carlisle completed energy audits for manufacturing operations.
-These audits will form the baseline on which Carlisle will make a formal commitment to net-zero carbon emissions in the near future.

 back to top